caseykennedy/cio-lander/README.md

 - **Tabs Component:** Organize content effectively using a flexible tabs interface.
 - **Custom Color Themes:** Individualize product showcases with custom color palettes.
 - **Responsive Layout:** Ensure a consistent and appealing display on different screen sizes.
+- **Custom Generate Open Graph Image:** These are useful for setting the images that appear on social networks and messaging apps when a user shares a link to your site.

 ## Known Bugs